sybrew/the-seo-framework/readme.txt

 	* The `theme_color` metatag now also outputs on requests where Advanced Query Protection engages.
 	* `article:modified_time` and `article:published_time` now listen to Open Graph settings, and will always try to output on single post types.
 	* No longer uses the blog tagline for the homepage, it's often too short anyway.
+	* Paginated URLs are now regardless of using a custom canonical URL or indexation status.
+		* This helps search engines find URLs to all paginated pages, improving link discovery.
+	* The shortlink URL is now also outputted on the paginated homepage.
+		* TODO test this.
 * **Improved:**
 	* **Performance:**
 		* The plugin is faster now due to [new](https://twitter.com/SybreWaaijer/status/1654101713714831361) [coding](https://twitter.com/SybreWaaijer/status/1678409334626172928) [standards](https://twitter.com/SybreWaaijer/status/1678412864200093696).